No sight of French deal on pensions as unions hold out

 The French government and labor unions appeared far from reaching any compromise deal Friday in talks over a planned pension overhaul, with strikes and protests grinding on.

-Prime Minister Edouard Philippe met all major unions and employers' associations for negotiations that focused on two key issues: the retirement age and the financing of the new pensions system.
+Prime Minister Edouard Philippe met all major unions and employers' associations for negotiations that focused on two key issues: the retirement age and how to pay for the new pensions system.

-All unions reject the government's plan to raise the eligibility age for full pensions from 62 to 64.
+Unions reject the government's plan to raise the age for full pension eligibility from 62 to 64.

 Philippe offered to pursue talks on the financing of the new pension system in the coming months.